*This is a sample chapter from the revised Grand Slam Edition. Cover by IMbeta.

-As massive terminals installed directly into the Earth’s crust, the ZetaPorts network together to form the North American Motherboard, the thirty two nodes spread over the entirety of the continent.
-By utilizing a port’s natively running Zeta Operating System, lease holders can design custom built societies, with infinite possibilities.
+As massive computer terminals installed directly into the Earth’s crust, the ZetaPorts network together to form The North American Motherboard, the thirty-two nodes spread over the entirety of the continent.
+By utilizing a port’s natively running Zeta Operating System, lease holders can design custom-built societies, with infinite possibilities.
 Since The North American Motherboard’s launch, a hundred civilizations have risen, from the barbaric Hammer Valley to the beautiful Blackletter Coast.
-But a society is only as stable as its leadership, so dozens had fallen into chaos and were lost.
+But a society is only as stable as its leadership, so dozens had fallen into chaos and defaulted on their leases.
 With the king’s death, the Diamond Kingdom was in danger of a similar fate.

 The cruiser pulled up to the castle’s grand entrance.
-Alex stepped out and gazed up at the place that had long been her home.
-Her eyes passed the circular window that looked out over the city and followed the majestic neon beam shooting from the castle’s top to the sky above.
+Alex stepped out and gazed up, eyes passing the circular window that looked out at the city, following the majestic neon beam shooting from the castle’s tip through the sky.

-Alex was ushered inside and down the long hall, the .357 canister in her hands.
+Alex was ushered inside and down the long hall Drake had walked to kill her father, the .357’s canister in her hands.
 When the thick double doors were thrown open at the end, the blinding purple light smacked her eyes and kissed her skin.
-She lowered her head and her golden visor filtered the intense light.
+She lowered her head, and her golden visor filtered the intense light.

-She stared into the dazzling glow blasting from the glass beneath the throne, her headphones catching the words surfing its wavelength.
+She stared into the dazzling glow blasting from the glass beneath the throne, her headphones catching the conversations surfing its wavelength.
 “What do you think is happening at the castle?” the chatter asked.
-Finally Alex’s eyes adjusted and she could make out details in the light: Drake sat cross legged on the throne, his disfigured crowned head propped up by his elbow on the armrest.
-A steel helmet sat on the opposite side with a protruding chin and two sets of rubber tubes that ran from the back across the cheeks, giving it an intimidating serpentine flair.
-He looked down at a blonde woman kneeling by his feet in blue jeans and a red flannel shirt.
-“Don’t be overly dramatic,” someone else in the chat responded, “politics isn’t that exciting.”
+Finally, Alex’s eyes adjusted, and she could make out details in the light: Drake sat nonchalantly on the throne, his disfigured crowned head propped up by his hand under his chin, elbow on the armrest.
+A steel helmet sat on the opposite armrest with a protruding chin and two sets of rubber tubes that ran from the back across the cheeks, giving it an intimidating serpentine flair.
+He looked down on a blonde woman kneeling by his feet in blue jeans and a red and white flannel shirt.
+“Don’t be overly dramatic,” someone responded in the chat, “politics isn’t that exciting.”
 Alex was shoved inside.

 The flannelled woman bowed her head.
-“I swear to renounce my faith in the failed monarch,” she said, trying to sound obedient when it was never expected of her before, “and pledge loyalty to my new king.”
-Dozens of people watched from the perimeter, anxiously awaiting their turn before him.
+“I renounce my loyalty to King Diamond,” she said, trying to sound obedient when it was never expected of her before, “and pledge it to my new king.”
+Dozens of people watched from the perimeter, anxiously awaiting their turn.

-Alex had first met Drake after his predecessor’s funeral when she was thirteen.
-Magnus Zwei had introduced him and listed his significant military accomplishments, from safeguarding the scabs during the Bowler Strike to rallying a defense for the Siege of Clay.
-What struck her was that after the professor had finished, Drake threw in one more of personal importance.
-The name of the battle wasn’t what lodged it in her mind, but the feeling that despite its considerable length, he needed to add one more item to the list, hoping to impress the young princess.
+Alex had first met Drake four Years ago, after his predecessor’s funeral when she was 16.
+Magnus Zwei had introduced him and listed his significant military accomplishments abroad, from safeguarding the scabs during the Bowler Strike to rallying a defense for the Siege of Clay.
+What struck her was that after the professor had finished, Drake threw in one more victory of personal importance.
+What stuck out was the feeling that, despite its considerable length, he needed to add one more item to the list, hoping to impress the young princess.
 Seeing the pathetic theater before her, Alex again sensed that Drake fought to win respect, a consolation prize to being loved.

 Drake watched Alex stop just behind the woman.
 He smiled, and then looked upon his newest pledge.
 “I don’t believe you,” he said to her.
-“That wasn’t your position when you painted me as a cartoon baby in dirty diapers sucking on a gold missile.”
+“You painted me as a cartoon baby in dirty diapers sucking a gold missile.”

 “That was years ago!” the woman said, shocked he read her work.
 “It was satire!”